XandlerQ/SAPDSM/README.md

 # SAPDSM
-Structured agent population dynamics simulation software
+Structured agent population dynamics simulation software.

+A new repository for brach 'structured' of Aviary